soccermax/drone-commander/readme.md

 - offer a drag and drop kit for building a sequence of flying controls
   - User can fly with the sequences through a parkour
   - Possible controls should be takeoff, land, up, down, left, right, rotate, frontflip, backflip
+- Tello EDU offers advanced commands in the API kit.
+The drone recognizes additional mission pads which may offer more programming accuracy.

 ## References